signature-opensource/CK-MQTT/README.md

 TODO:
 MqttIdStore: not thread safe currently, it should be.
-Store.OnPacketSent is not called anymore.
+Store.OnPacketSent is not called anymore. an exception outside the try/catch in the input loop doesnt kill the client.

 Cancel all tasks if reconnecting with new connection. (behavior, "throw if lost session" ?)
 Reconnect on connection lost.